|

 In any case, the Kentucky LLC name that you choose must be distinguishable from the name of any other registered Kentucky LLC or other

-business entity and the name must also be different from any reserved names on record with the state of Kentucky.
+The LLC name must also be different from any reserved names on record with the state of Kentucky.

 Your Kentucky LLC name must not imply that it was formed for a purpose other than that stated in your

-Articles of Organization and your Kentucky LLC name must not be a name that is likely to mislead the public.
+and your Kentucky LLC name must not be a name that is likely to mislead the public.

-It's important to choose a good name for your Kentucky LLC because if you want to change it after you form your Kentucky LLC you
+It's important to choose a good name for your Kentucky LLC because if you want to change it after you

 will have to file amended Articles of Organization with the Kentucky Secretary of State (and pay a fee).